NVIDIA-RTX/OSD-Lite/README.md

 - osd::osd_lite_static
 - osd::osd_lite_shared

+> [!TIP]
-**_Note:_** OSD_Lite automatically exports cmake configuration files, so it should never be necessary to write custom CMake `Find` modules.
+> OSD_Lite automatically exports cmake configuration files, so it should
+> never be necessary to write custom CMake `Find` modules.

+> [!TIP]
-**_Note:_** the `osd::` namespace is only pre-fixed when using the "exported" build of the library through `find_package`.
-If OSD_Lite is imported via git submodule or CMake's `FetchContent` mechanism, the `osd::` prefix should not be used to name OSD_Lite dependencies (this appears to be a somewhat inconsistent policy of CMake's EXPORT feature that may change in the future).
+> The `osd::` namespace is only pre-fixed when using the "exported" build
+> of the library through `find_package`.
+If OSD_Lite is imported via git submodule or
+> CMake's `FetchContent` mechanism, the `osd::` prefix should not be used to name
+> OSD_Lite dependencies (this appears to be a somewhat inconsistent policy of CMake's
+> EXPORT feature that may change in the future).